karlorz/full-stack-fastapi-template/infra/README.md

 kubectl delete serviceaccounts default
 ```

-* Delete the AWS Load Balancers from the AWS Console, those were created by the AWS Load Balancer Controller.
-The VPC could hang deleting if there are dependencies.
+**Note**: the service account is created automatically again, you might need to delete it again if Pulumi is not yet at that point.

 * Delete the ECR repositories from the AWS Console, those were created by our code.
+The ones created by Pulumi also need to be deleted by hand because they contain images that Pulumi doesn't delete.

 * Delete the S3 bucket's contents and the bucket.

+* Delete the AWS Load Balancers from the AWS Console, those were created by the AWS Load Balancer Controller.

+* Delete the VPC manually from the AWS Console.
+    * There are security groups created by the AWS Load Balancer Controller that depend on the VPC and block the VPC for deletion.
+    * If Pulumi hasn't destroyed the other resources, the VPC will be blocked for deletion, wait for Pulumi to destroy them to be able to destroy the VPC.

 After that, the `pulumi destroy` command should be able to finish.